godotengine/godot-docs/classes/class_scripteditorbase.rst

 - **search_in_files_requested** **(** :ref:`String<class_String>` text **)**

 Emitted when the user request to search text in the file system.
-Not used by visual scripts.

 Method Descriptions
 -------------------